arsduo/koala/readme.md

 Facebook Changes on October 1, 2011
 ---

-**Koala 1.2 supports all of Facebook's new authentication schemes**, which will be introduced on October 1, 2011; the old Javascript library and older authentication schemes will be deprecated at the same time.
+Koala 1.2 supports all of Facebook's new authentication schemes, which were introduced on October 1, 2011.

-To test your application, upgrade to the latest version of Koala (see below) and configure your application according to Facebook's [OAuth 2.0 and HTTPS Migration](https://developers.facebook.com/docs/oauth2-https-migration/) guide.
 If you have the appropriate calls to get_user_info_from_cookies (apps using the Javascript SDK) and/or parse_signed_params (for Canvas and tab apps), your application should work without a hitch.

-_Note_: in their new secure cookie format, Facebook provides an OAuth code, which Koala automatically exchanges for an access token.
-Because this involves a call to Facebook's servers, you should consider storing the user's access token in their session and only calling get_user_info_from_cookies when necessary (access_token not present, you discover it's expired, etc.).
-Otherwise, you'll be calling out to Facebook each time the user loads a page, slowing down your site.
-(As we figure out best practices for this, we'll update the wiki.)
+For more information, see Facebook's [OAuth 2.0 and HTTPS Migration](https://developers.facebook.com/docs/oauth2-https-migration/) guide.

 Installation
 ---